aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 __

 ## CHANGELONG

+**Feb, 11th 2023 | v3.2**
+- Improvement > If the mission editor sets spawnpoint markers or destination markers out of the map, they get a warning and the marker is ignored;

 **Feb, 9th 2023 | v3.0**
 - Added > Added an option that the mission editor sets a timer before the CSWR starts to run;